 Classification, the prediction of a categorical variable, such as ‘male’ vs ‘female’ or ‘positive’ vs ‘negative’.

-Unsupervised – Unsupervised techniques will automatically identify patterns without any prior training, such as a kmeans algorithm finding natural groupings within a data set.
-Common examples include:
+Unsupervised techniques will automatically identify patterns without any prior training, such as a means algorithm finding natural groupings within a data set.

 Clustering, the identification of natural groups and clusters within a data set, like different types of consumer.

-‘Optimisation’ , is more loosely defined, and usually encompasses more ad-hoc problems, like optimising for some KPI.
-A classic example of this is the travelling salesman problem.
+‘Optimisation’is more loosely defined, and usually encompasses more ad-hoc problems, like optimizing for some KPI.
+A classic example of this is the traveling salesman problem.
 If a salesman has to visit ten locations around the country, which path will provide the shortest route?

 If we plot that data on a graph it might look something like this: